Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 • Higher f-stop number for narrow depth of field

 Consider using a tripod if you choose a higher F-stop since it can get quite shaky.
+Of course, all of these guidelines depend on your specific situation.

-Some headshot photographers like to use higher f-stop numbers to capture everything in focus, including the subject’s outfit.
+For example, some headshot photographers like to use higher f-stop numbers to capture everything in focus, including the subject's outfit.
+Don’t be too rigid; sometimes, you may need to break the ‘rules.’

-13. Consider Additional Gear
+13. Consider additional gear

 Depending on the outcome of your pre-session consultation, you may want to bring additional gear to fit the location requirements.
+You can achieve excellent headshots with basic photography equipment.

-But you’ll want to consider additional gear depending on the goal of the shoot.
+But you'll want to consider additional gear depending on the goal of the shoot.
+Addition gear can elevate the quality of your shots and enhance your creative options.

 Some additional gear options to consider:

-1. Reflector: A reflector can bounce and diffuse natural light or artificial light onto your subject, reducing harsh shadows and creating a flattering, even illumination.
+• Reflector: A reflector can bounce and diffuse natural light or artificial light onto your subject, reducing harsh shadows and creating a flattering, even illumination.

-2. Softbox or Umbrella: Softboxes and umbrellas are popular modifiers for studio lighting.
-They help diffuse and soften the light source, producing gentle and even lighting on your subject’s face.
+• Softbox or Umbrella: Softboxes and umbrellas are popular modifiers for studio lighting.
+They help diffuse and soften the light source, producing gentle and even lighting on your subject's face.

-3. Backgrounds: Investing in various backgrounds, such as seamless paper, fabric, or collapsible backdrops, allows you to change the look and style of your headshots quickly.
+• Backgrounds: Investing in various backgrounds, such as seamless paper, fabric, or collapsible backdrops, allows you to change the look and style of your headshots quickly.

-4. Light Stands and Tripods: Sturdy light stands and tripods are essential for positioning your lights and camera precisely.
+• Light Stands and Tripods: Sturdy light stands and tripods are essential for positioning your lights and camera precisely.
 They provide stability and allow for consistent results.

-5. External Flash: An external flash unit can be used as a key light or fill light, especially in low-light conditions.
+• External Flash: An external flash unit can be used as a key light or fill light, especially in low-light conditions.
 It provides additional flexibility and control over your lighting setup.

+When considering additional gear, assess your specific photography needs and budget.
 Start with the essentials and gradually invest in more gear as your skills and client base grow.

+Each piece of equipment can open up new creative possibilities.
 They can also contribute to the overall professionalism of your headshot photography.

-14. Experiment with Various Poses
+14. Experiment with various poses

 As a photographer, you can help to make your client’s photo as flattering as possible with poses.

-You could ask them to extend their neck to avoid that dreaded double chin, tilt their head at a slight angle, and many more.
+For example, you could ask them to extend their neck to avoid that dreaded double chin, tilt their head at a slight angle, and many more.

-Posing men and posing women is surprisingly different, as some poses are considered more “feminine” than others.
+Remember, the poses you choose will be dependent on the look that your client is trying to achieve.
+Posing men and posing women is surprisingly different, as some poses are considered more "feminine" than others.

 A good pose for a male headshot photo should convey confidence, approachability, and professionalism.

-1. Stand or Sit Up Straight: Have the subject sit or stand with a straight posture.
+• Stand or Sit Up Straight: Have the subject sit or stand with a straight posture.
 Good posture exudes confidence and professionalism.

-2. Face the Camera: The subject should face the camera directly.
+• Face the Camera: The subject should face the camera directly.
 The shoulders can be slightly turned at a slight angle for a more relaxed look.

-3. Relax the Shoulders: Ensure that the subject’s shoulders are relaxed and not tense.
+• Relax the Shoulders: Ensure that the subject's shoulders are relaxed and not tense.
 Tension can be evident in the neck and jawline.

-4. Chin Forward and Down: Ask the subject to push their chin forward and slightly down.
+• Chin Forward and Down: Ask the subject to push their chin forward and slightly down.
 This helps define the jawline and reduces the appearance of a double chin.

-5. Eyes to the Camera: Direct the subject to look directly into the camera with a friendly and approachable expression.
+• Eyes to the Camera: Direct the subject to look directly into the camera with a friendly and approachable expression.
 Encourage them to relax their facial muscles for a natural look.

-6. Hands (Optional): Depending on the desired style and mood of the headshot, the subject can have their hands in various positions.
+• Hands (Optional): Depending on the desired style and mood of the headshot, the subject can have their hands in various positions.
 Common options include clasping the hands in front of them, resting one hand on the chin or cheek, or placing hands in pockets (if applicable).

-7. Smile (Optional): A subtle and friendly smile can warm the headshot.
+• Smile (Optional): A subtle and friendly smile can warm the headshot.
 Encourage the subject to smile naturally without appearing forced.

-8. Eyes: The eyes are a focal point in a headshot.
+• Eyes: The eyes are a focal point in a headshot.
 Ensure they are well-lit and sharp.
 Catchlights in the eyes can add depth and life to the photo.

 This classic head and shoulders pose is timeless and works well for business headshots, professional profiles, and various other applications: